Quantitative quantum soundness for all multipartite compiled nonlocal games: Introduction

 We therefore introduce a novel, scalable geometric proof that achieves this closeness result (illustrated in \cref{fig:GeometryOfProof} and fully presented in \cref{sec:SoundnessCompileMain}).
-The core idea is as follows: \begin{enumerate} \item As a consequence of~\cite{baroni2025asymptotic}, an efficient compiled strategy, due to finite cryptographic security $\lambda$, produces a moment matrix $\Gamma^{(n),\lambda}_{\comp}$ that acts as a ``pseudo-solution'' for our hierarchy.
+The core idea is as follows: \begin{enumerate}[noitemsep, topsep=2pt, leftmargin=*] \item As a consequence of the block-encoding arguments introduced in~\cite{natarajan2023bounding,kulpe2024bound} and further developed in~\cite{baroni2025asymptotic}, an efficient compiled strategy, with a finite cryptographic security $\lambda$, produces a moment matrix $\Gamma^{(n),\lambda}_{\comp}$ that acts as a ``pseudo-solution'' for our hierarchy.
 It is positive and normalized, but it weakly violates the operationally-non-signaling constraints.
 Based on $\Gamma^{(n),\lambda}_{\comp}$, our proof then geometrically constructs a nearby, genuinely feasible solution. \item We first project $\Gamma^{(n),\lambda}_{\comp}$ onto the affine subspace of matrices that perfectly satisfy the non-signaling and Hankel constraints.
 However, this projected matrix might no longer be PSD and normalized. \item We then restore positivity by taking a slight convex combination with a known, strictly feasible solution $\Gamma^{(n)}_{\strict}$ (\cref{prop:kpartite_StrictFeasible}).
-Finally, we re-normalize the result to obtain a genuine, feasible solution $\Gamma^{(n),\lambda}$ that satisfies all constraints of our hierarchy. \item We prove that $\Gamma^{(n),\lambda}$ is negligibly close to the original $\Gamma^{(n),\lambda}_{\comp}$ in operator norm (\cref{thm:kpartite_BoundToFeasibleSolution}).
-The quantitative soundness theorem is then a direct corollary of this closeness. \end{enumerate} The key advantage of this geometric approach is its scalability.
-It provides a powerful template for establishing quantitative control in complex quantum scenarios where representation-based algebraic arguments are insufficient.
+Finally, we re-normalize the result to obtain a genuine, feasible solution $\Gamma^{(n),\lambda}$ that satisfies all constraints of our hierarchy. \item We prove that $\Gamma^{(n),\lambda}$ is negligibly close to the original $\Gamma^{(n),\lambda}_{\comp}$ in operator norm (\cref{thm:kpartite_BoundToFeasibleSolution}). \item By combining the above closeness statement with \cref{thm:MainCompleteness}, we obtain the hierarchy-based quantitative upper bound in \cref{thm:MainQuantumSoundness}; finite-level convergence and flat optimality then give the sharpened soundness corollaries. \end{enumerate} This geometric approach provides a powerful template for establishing quantitative control in complex quantum scenarios where representation-based algebraic arguments are insufficient.

+The key advantage is its scalability and generality.
+For example, we note that our geometric proof technique can also be used to analyze the convergence of the recently introduced computational-SoC hierarchy~\cite[Definition~4.3]{merkulov2025computationalbellinequalities}.
+Specifically, our argument implies that any optimal solution to their hierarchy must be negligibly close to a feasible solution of the bipartite sequential NPA hierarchy from~\cite{klep2025quantitative}.